What is a CPAP Machine?

-The success of your CPAP Therapy is measured by the number of hours the CPAP machine is used, the time spent sleeping, your apnoea-hypopnea index (AHI), and the air leak rate.
+The success of your CPAP Therapy is measured by the number of hours the device is used, the time spent sleeping, your apnoea-hypopnea index (AHI), and the air leak rate.

 The need for CPAP treatment can vary from person to person.
 Some people may need to use a CPAP machine indefinitely, while others may only need to use it for a certain period of time.

-It is important to follow the treatment plan recommended by your healthcare provider, which may include using a CPAP machine on a long-term basis.
-If you are using a CPAP machine and are experiencing good results, it is generally recommended to continue using it
+It is important to follow the treatment plan recommended by your healthcare provider, which may include using a CPAP device on a long-term basis.
+If you are using CPAP therapy and are experiencing good results, it is generally recommended to continue using it

 BiPAP (Bilevel Positive Airway Pressure) is similar to CPAP (Continous Positive Airway Pressure).
 Your sleep/respiratory clinician or the Intus Healthcare sleep test/sleep study will prescribe which therapy and machine you will need.